Cragady/scratch-over/README.md

 * Lvl 2: fly-cat, here it adds extra life
 * Lvl 3: Drop-cat
 * @ Lvl 4: fly-cat adds extra shooting too
+* Will prolly have triple shooting by blitting three webs at a time, then adding positive and negative speeds on the y axis on the corresponding webs that should shoot to the sides

 # Later Things